 When we arrived at the Trossachs Pier car park Mr G nipped off to buy a parking ticket.
-I laughed when he came back and told me he’d just met an elderly gentleman struggling with the ticket machine, who’d mistaken him for a council worker.
-Are you here from the council to fix the machine he asked?
-You may wonder what made him think that.
-Simple, it was because Mr G was wearing a jacket with his name on it – Rab!
-His new Rab gilet and favourite Christmas present had been mistaken for a council workers uniform.
-I’m glad I wasn’t there to confuse matters further with my exotic and unusual name – Berghaus.
+I laughed when he came back and told me he’d met an elderly gentleman struggling with the ticket machine, who’d mistaken him for a council worker.
+“Are you here from the council to fix the machine?” he asked.
+Why would he think Mr G worked for the council?
+Apparently, it was because Mr G was wearing a jacket with his name on it – Rab!
+His new Rab gilet, and favourite Christmas present had been mistaken for a council workers uniform.
+I’m glad I wasn’t there to confuse things further with my highly unusual name – Berghaus.

 We headed along the private road that winds round the side of the loch, admiring the steamship Sir Walter Scott which was berthed at the pier.
 The loch around it looked like glass and was reflecting like a dream.

-It’s such a wonderful idea to use poetry and music inspired by the loch to bring the place to life.
+It’s such a wonderful idea to use poetry and music inspired by the loch, to bring the place to life.

 Once a year all of the Urisk’s in Scotland meet for a gathering near Loch Katrine at Coire an Uruisgean or Corrie of the Urisks.
-It’d be wise to avoid the region at this time as you may remember what happened to poor Reverend Kirk from my earlier blog Away with the faeries.
-He lived nearby and came to grief after meddling in the affairs of the faerie folk.
+It’d be wise to avoid the region at this time, as you may remember what happened to poor Reverend Kirk from my earlier blog Away with the faeries.
+He lived nearby, and came to grief after meddling in the affairs of the faerie folk.